understanding-the-connected-home/book/values.md

 - **Privacy by design:** No other parties may sniff the users data and share it with other parties.

 As we come to rely more and more on connected services in our daily lives, **user righs effectively start to equal citizen rights**.
 These rights need to be protected on the product level as well as the policy level.

+[^1 ]This list is likely to evolve over time as we come to explore more edge cases and scenarios.
+Additionally, as part of the Good Home project, we drafted a list of more concrete [design values](http://thegoodhome.org/values/) which we add here as a further inspiration: Networked, communal, interdependant, participatory, readable, open, humble, adaptable, hackable, diverse, resilient, respectful, sustainable, perfect imperfection, one size does not fit all, local, careful, provocative, post-capitalistic, constrictively critical.